Ecosystem for Nonprofit Leadership

 We believe that building the capacity of organizations to work with diverse board members and the capacity of a more diverse group of individuals to serve on boards, then creating mechanisms to bring them together, can effectively address this challenge.
 Not only will individual nonprofit organizations benefit, but the entire ecosystem of the community will deepen its capacity for leadership.

-  The Johnson Center is working with Ferris State University’s Center for Latino Business and Economic Development Center and many Grand Rapids-area organizations to help the nonprofit sector develop more diverse and inclusive boardrooms while ensuring effective board experiences that will help organizations thrive.
+The Johnson Center is working with Ferris State University’s Latino Business and Economic Development Center and many Grand Rapids-area organizations to help the nonprofit sector develop more diverse and inclusive boardrooms while ensuring effective board experiences that will help organizations thrive.

 The initiative is driven by leaders from local organizations and aims to develop a curriculum that can be integrated into existing leadership programs, making board service training more accessible to the community.

 The Ecosystem for Nonprofit Leadership initiative seeks to: